giaquyen1995/LyGiaQuyenNotes/README.md

 - **ViewModel**: The ViewModel serves as a bridge between the Model and the View.
 It exposes the data and commands that the View can use to perform actions.
 This means that the View doesn't need to know anything about the Model, which helps to keep the UI code clean and simple.
 The ViewModels in this app handle operations such as saving and retrieving notes from Firebase.

-#Why MVVM with Clean Architecture?
+# Why MVVM with Clean Architecture?
-MVVM separates our view from our business logic.
-MVVM is sufficient for small projects, but when our codebase becomes large, our ViewModels start bloating.
-Separating responsibilities becomes challenging.

-MVVM with Clean Architecture is a good solution in such cases.
-It goes a step further in segregating the responsibilities of our codebase.
-It clearly abstracts the logic of the actions that can be performed in our app.
+- MVVM separates our view from our business logic.
+By using the MVVM pattern, the application can achieve a clean, modular design where it's easy to understand how different parts of the code interact, making the codebase easier to maintain and evolve over time.

-## Approach
+# Approach

 The approach taken to develop this application involves: